kannankvs/mddocs/Management VRF Design Document Namespace.md

     C13: Add a post routing SNAT rule to change Source IP address: ip netns exec management iptables -t nat -A POSTROUTING -o if1 -j SNAT --to-source 192.168.1.1

-This rule does source NAT for all packets that are routed through iif1 and changes the source IP to iip1.
 Original source IP will be saved & tracked using the linux conntrack table for doing the appropriate reverse NAT for reply packets.
-Once if the source IP is changed to iip2, packets are sent out of iif1, which are received in iif2 by the default namespace.
-All those packets will be routed using the default routing instance.
+After changing source IP packets are sent out of if1 and received in if2 in default NS.
+All packets will be routed using the default routing instance.
 These packets with destination IP iip2 are self destined packets and hence they will be handed over to the appropriate application deamons running in the default namespace.

 **OUTGOING PACKET ROUTING**